 On 15 October 2001, the Prime Minister announced the creation of an Inspector-General of Taxation (IGT).
-The office of the IGT was formally set up by the Inspector-General of Taxation Act 2003.
+Our office was formally set up by the Inspector-General of Taxation Act 2003.

-- systems established by the Australian Taxation Office (ATO) to administer the tax laws, including systems for dealing or communicating with the public generally, or with particular people or organisations, in relation to the administration of the tax laws; and
+- investigating systems established by the Australian Taxation Office (ATO) or Tax Practitioners Board (TPB) to administer taxation laws, including systems for dealing or communicating with the public generally, or with particular people or organisations in relation to administrative matters under those laws; and

-- systems established by tax laws, but only to the extent that the systems deal with administrative matters.
+- investigating systems established by taxation laws – to the extent that the systems deal with administrative matters.

-From 1 May 2015, the IGT is also able to help members of the community to address complaints they have about the actions of the ATO or the Tax Practitioners Board.
-More information on this role is available on the Making a Complaint page.
+From 1 May 2015, the IGT also became the Taxation Ombudsman (IGTO) to help members of the community address their complaints about the administrative actions of the ATO or the TPB.

 Our Taxation Ombudsman function can help taxpayers and tax practitioners by investigating complaints made about the actions or systems of the ATO.
 We rely upon our powers of investigation – on both ATO and taxpayer evidence – to make recommendations.
 However, we cannot make tax decisions on behalf of the ATO or direct the ATO to take particular actions.

 We can also help taxpayers and tax practitioners by investigating complaints made about the actions or systems of the TPB – which registers Australian tax practitioners and Australian financial (tax) advisers.

 Former Inspectors-General of Taxation